top of page

 He didn’t get to experience all of me because he could not look me in the eyes and meet me for all that I am without flinching.

 It’s a strange thing to watch your dad be so small like that.
 So narrow minded.
+He thought I should feel shame, instead I felt pity- for him.
+He doesn't get to hear about the conversations I had with God.

 Dad, I am going to say fuck.
 I am going to experiment, I am going to drink, I am going to explore my sensuality, I am going to do the shrooms I bought on the boardwalk, I am going to do things that you have deemed evil, unworthy, and inappropriate.

-I need you to love me anyways.
+I'm asking you to love me anyways.

 Because I do.